 Road Traffic Law is a very niche area of criminal law and there are literally only a handful of firms with genuine expertise in this area.
 As specialists, there are a number of strategies and techniques that have been developed and fine tuned over the years that result in successful acquittals but what makes us different from the rest?

-If you instruct us to help you, there are a number of aspects in every case that we will scrutinise which include:
+When we take on a case, there are a number of aspects that we will scrutinise which include:

 - Exactly how the blood sample was taken and what happened to it afterwards?
 We have successfully defended cases where the CPS have been unable to prove that the sample analysed was in fact that of our client!